top of page

 Handling

-Jack is a happy, friendly, if a little nervous young dog.
-He may be nervous of new people and surroundings to begin with, and may cower at certain times, for example sometimes putting on or taking off the harness.
-We just had to take a little more time with Jack when he first arrived, getting him used to wearing one of our temporary harnesses.
+Jack is a very happy, friendly and playful dog.
+He can be nervous of new places and people to start with, and needs a calm, patient owner.
+We just had to take a little more time with Jack when he first arrived, getting him used to wearing one of our temporary harnesses as he would often cower at it.
+Once we established trust he was like a best friend, and very fun and loving.

-He can be very cuddly and affectionate, but also boisterous and may get the zoomies when excited.
+He can be very cuddly and affectionate, but also very playful and may get the zoomies when excited.
 Jack knows sit, and we are teaching him, paw, touch, eyes and middle.
 He loves cuddles, and lying across your lap.
-He would suit a calmer home.
+He would suit a calmer home, with few visitors.

 Jack came to us from the police.
 He had got into a fight with another dog in the home, and when his owner tried to stop them he received a “small bite/scratch” on the arm, and then relinquished him to the police.
 The police carried a full assessment of him, including with a dog behaviourist and said he could be rehomed, but with no pets or children in the home and an owner experienced with nervous dogs.